Mark Kermode

-Kermode is the author of several books on film and music, including It's Only A Movie, The Good The Bad and The Multiplex, Hatchet Job and How Does It Feel?.
+Kermode is the author of several books on film and music, including It's Only a Movie; The Good, the Bad and the Multiplex; Hatchet Job; and How Does It Feel?.
 He is the co-author of Hollywood: Sixty Great Years (with Jack Lodge, John Russell Taylor, Adrian Turner, Douglas Jarvis and David Castell), The Movie Doctors (with Simon Mayo), and Mark Kermode's Surround Sound (with Jenny Nelson).
 He has also written three volumes for the BFI's Modern Classics series – on The Exorcist, The Shawshank Redemption and Silent Running.
 Since the late 1980s he has contributed to the BFI's film magazine Sight & Sound and its predecessor The Monthly Film Bulletin, and since January 2016 he has presented a monthly live show, MK3D, at the British Film Institute (BFI), South Bank.
 It is the BFI's longest-running live show.

 Kermode previously co-presented the BBC Radio 5 Live show Kermode and Mayo's Film Review, and previously co-presented the BBC Two arts programme The Culture Show.
 Between 2018 and 2021, he co-wrote and presented three seasons of the BBC Four film documentary series Mark Kermode's Secrets of Cinema, and between 2019 and 2024 he presented a weekly film music show on Scala Radio.
 He is a member of the British Academy of Film and Television Arts and a founding member of the skiffle band the Dodge Brothers, for which he plays double bass.
 Since 2008, the Dodge Brothers (with Neil Brand) have provided live accompaniment for silent films such as Beggars of Life, Hell's Hinges, White Oak and The Ghost That Never Returns.

 Early life

 Kermode was born in the Royal Free Hospital in the London Borough of Camden.
 He was educated at the state-funded Church of England primary school St Mary's at Finchley, and was granted a Barnet-council-funded free place at The Haberdashers' Aske's Boys' School in Elstree, Hertfordshire under the Direct grant grammar school scheme in 1974, at the same time as actor Jason Isaacs.

 Kermode's mother was a GP, who was born in Douglas, Isle of Man, and practised in Golders Green, north London.
 His father, the son of a travelling flour salesman, worked in the London Hospital in Whitechapel.
 His grandmother was Swiss German.
-He was raised as a Methodist, and later became a member of the Church of England.
+Mark was raised as a Methodist, and later became a member of the Church of England.
 His parents divorced when he was in his early twenties, and he subsequently changed his surname to his Manx mother's maiden name by deed poll.
 He earned his PhD in English at the University of Manchester in 1991, writing a thesis on horror fiction.
+While in Manchester, he lived in the notorious Hulme Crescents estate.